noolsjs/nools/readme.md

 #Nools

 Nools is a rules engine for node based on the [rete](http://en.wikipedia.org/wiki/Rete_algorithm) network.

-Please note nools is still in early development stages and api changes can/will happen.

 # Installation